Watchdog: 4 Mar-a-Lago trips in 2017 cost taxpayers $14m

-NEW YORK (AP) — A government watchdog says President Donald Trump’s four trips to his Mar-a-Lago resort in early 2017 cost taxpayers nearly $14 million.
+NEW YORK (AP) — President Donald Trump’s four trips to his Mar-a-Lago resort in early 2017 cost taxpayers nearly $14 million, a watchdog report Tuesday said.

-The Government Accountability Office says in a report Tuesday that travel and accommodations, Secret Service expenses, deployment of bomb-sniffing dogs and other costs for the trips between February 3 and March 5 in 2017 tallied to $13.6 million.
+The Government Accountability Office said travel and accommodations, Secret Service expenses, deployment of bomb-sniffing dogs and other costs for the trips between February 3 and March 5 in 2017 tallied to $13.6 million.
 About $60,000 of the tab went directly to Mar-a-Lago.

-The report provides one of the clearest pictures yet of the costs of the president to travel, and how much of that money goes back to his own properties.
+The GAO report provides one of the clearest pictures yet of the costs of the president’s travel, and how much of that money goes back to his own properties.

-The report also found Secret Service costs for three trips abroad by Trump’s two adult sons and their spouses in early 2017 cost $396,000.
+The nonpartisan research group for Congress also found that Secret Service costs for three trips abroad by Trump’s two adult sons and their spouses in early 2017 ran to $396,000.

 Most Read Nation & World Stories